hashgraph/hedera-mirror-node/docs/design/hts.md

 -   `TransactionBody.hasTokenRevokeKyc()` and parse `TokenRevokeKycTransactionBody` out from the record.
 Retrieve an existing `TokenAccount` db entry, set the `kyc` column to false and pass it to `entityListener.onTokenAccount()`.
 -   `TransactionBody.hasTokenWipe()` and parse `TokenWipeAccountTransactionBody` out from the record.
 Retrieve an existing `TokenAccount` db entry, set the `wipe` column to true and pass it to `entityListener.onTokenAccount()`.
 -   `TransactionBody.hasTokenUpdate()` and parse `TokenUpdateTransactionBody` out from the record.
 Retrieve an existing `Token` db entry, update the appropriate columns and pass it to `entityListener.onToken()`.
+-   `TransactionBody.hasTokenBurn()` and parse `TokenBurnTransactionBody` out from the record.
+Retrieve an existing `Token` db entry, update the appropriate columns and pass it to `entityListener.onToken()`.
+-   `TransactionBody.hasTokenMint()` and parse `TokenMintTransactionBody` out from the record.
+Retrieve an existing `Token` db entry, update the appropriate columns and pass it to `entityListener.onToken()`.

 ## REST API
 To achieve the goals and for easy integration with existing users the REST API should be updated in the following order